tkareine/tweetwine/README.md

       :method: post
       :url_param_name: URL
       :xpath_selector: //input[@id='short_url']/@value
+      :disable: false

-The supported methods (in `method`) are `get` and `post`.
+The supported HTTP request methods (in `method` field) are `get` and `post`.
 The method chosen affects whether parameters are passed as URL query parameters or as payload in the HTTP request, respectively.
-Extra parameters can be given via `:extra_params` key, as a hash.
+Extra parameters can be given via `:extra_params` field, as a hash.

-The `xpath_selector` is needed to extract the shortened URL from the result.
+The `xpath_selector` field is needed to locate the HTML element which contains the shortened URL from the HTTP response.

-URL shortening can be disabled by not defining `shorten_urls` key in the configuration file, or using the command line option `--no-url-shorten`.
+URL shortening can be disabled by not defining `shorten_urls` key in the configuration file, setting field `disable` to true, or by using the command line option `--no-url-shorten`.
+The last option is useful for disabling URL shortening only temporarily.

 *NOTE:* The use of the feature requires [nokogiri](http://nokogiri.org/) gem to be installed.